10 Questions on 10 Years of Travel

 How do you make money to continue traveling?

-Very honestly – you don’t make much money travel blogging – at least I don’t.
-However, it one piece of income in an overall freelancing puzzle that is crucial to me.
-Blogging itself makes money if you sell advertising on your site, but because of my blogging background and following I also get hired to do freelance writing for other online publications, I sell photography, and I get hired to participate in social media marketing campaigns as a travel influencer.
-You want details – then here they are in a whole post – How I make money traveling.
+Very honestly, you don’t make much money on travel blogging, but at least I don’t.
+However, it is one piece of income in an overall freelancing puzzle that is crucial to me.
+Blogging itself makes money if you sell advertising on your site, but because of my blogging background and following, I also get hired to do freelance writing for other online publications, I sell photography, and I get hired to participate in social media marketing campaigns as a travel influencer.
+If you want details, then here they are in a whole post, how I make money traveling.

 What’s the craziest thing you’ve eaten?

-I believe in at least trying anything people offer you – it’s the polite thing to do after all.
+I believe in at least trying anything people offer you – it’s the polite thing to do, after all.
 So that means I’ve eaten many things that would make most people cringe.
-The most cringe-worthy thing I have been offered and ate was hot vit lon – a baby duck fetus in Vietnam.
-At only about 18 days, eating this duck fetus is considered a delicacy and yes – it’s crunchy, but it was also really delicious!
-However lamb brain, silk worms, fish testicles and rat are also on that list.
+The most cringe-worthy thing I have been offered and eaten was hot vit lon – a baby duck fetus in Vietnam.
+At only about 18 days, eating this duck fetus is considered a delicacy, and yes – it’s crunchy, but it was also really delicious!
+However, lamb brains, silkworms, fish testicles, and rats are also on that list.

 cow eyeballs